 Day 3: Shira Two Camp:

-After breakfast, proceed with an easy day to help acclimatization and to explore the volcanic rock formations of Shira Plateau.
+After breakfast, proceed with an easy day to help acclimatize and to explore the volcanic rock formations of the Shira Plateau.
 We walk to the summit of Shira Cathedral before reaching the next camp of Shira Hut (12,600 ft).
 This campsite has stunning views close to the glaciated dome of Kibo and the jagged rim of the Shira Plateau.
 The views from here of Mount floating on the clouds are simply unforgettable.
 It takes about 4 –5hours walking.

 Day 4: Barranco Campsite:

 After breakfast, you will start with a morning of gentle ascent and panoramic views, leaving the moorland plateau behind to walk on lava ridges beneath the glaciers of the Western Breach.
-After lunch near the Lava Tower (14,900 ft), we descent the bottom of the Barranco Valley to campsite at Barranco Camp (12,790 ft), sheltered by towering cliffs and with extensive views of the plains far bellow.
+After lunch near the Lava Tower (14,900 ft), we descent the bottom of the Barranco Valley to the campsite at Barranco Camp (12,790 ft), sheltered by towering cliffs and with extensive views of the plains far below.
 It takes about 7–9 hours walking.

 Day 5: Barafu Hut: